While both palliative care and hospice care seek to relieve an individual’s pain and symptoms of chronic disease, there are significant differences.

 - can be utilized alongside curative care and therapies

-- includes consultations with the palliative care registered nurse, nurse practitioner or palliative medicine physician
+- includes consultations with the palliative care registered nurse or nurse practitioner

 - is provided when an individual has a life expectancy of six months or less